Geek-Estate/horizon-landingpage/faq/index.md

 **Q: I want Horizon for my Facebook community.
 How do I enable that?**

 **A:** Share the app with other members, and get 20 people from the Facebook group to sign up and indicate their interest in having Horizon's hospitality exchange offering available to them.
-We'll turn on additional groups containing at least 20 members.

 Interested in additional features or analytics for your community?
 [Read up on our premium offering](http://www.horizonapp.co/hospitality-network-setup/)